 All things considered, there is some potential for e-commerce.
 That potential ultimately depends on what we do with it.

 *The content and opinions expressed in this article are the author's own.

-If you would like to learn more about the world of eCommerce then check out our one day eCommerce Strategy course.
+If you would like to learn more about the world of eCommerce then check out the IDM's one day eCommerce Strategy course.
 Develop the skills and confidence to devise and implement an eCommerce strategy that gets results in the face of ever-changing technology and consumer expectation.